 To be XML compliant, a set of requirements has to be fulfilled.
 At this moment the XML standard is not fully supported.
 Roxen is able to understand and parse all XML compliant code, but doesn't have any support for DTD-parsing.
 Also, the parser is very forgiving when it comes to demanding that the code follows the correct XML-syntax.
 The table below shows a subset of the most common differences between old RXML and the new XML compliant RXML.

 Note that if a site has older RXML code it can still survive the move to the new system.
 By adding the RXML compatibility module the parser will understand the old syntax.

-The images below show some of the differences in RXML parsing between Roxen WebServer 2.1 and Roxen Challenger 1.3.
+These images below, shows some of the differences in RXML parsing between Roxen WebServer 2.0 and Roxen Challenger 1.3.

 When the parser scans a page for tags it automatically evaluates the tag that it recognizes and stores the results for later use.
 Recognized tags are tags that are registered within the parser, mostly RXML-tags.
 Tags which the parser doesn't recognize, like HTML-tags, won't be parsed but their attributes will be stored.
 The 1.3 parser however, isn't that smart and will declare all unknown tags as text and hence the <if> tag will be found and parsed.